mikeliao97/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline
 A potential shortcoming my approach is that it is not fully generalizable.
 It works fine for Exhibit 1/2, but for Exhibit 3, I needed to modify the parameters for Hough Transform.
 Hough Transform takes a bunch of arguments such as (**treshold**, **min_line_len**, **max_line_gap**), that have a huge effect on the result.
+For example, as seen in Exhibit 3, the left_lane_line is longer than the right_lane_line.
+This is because the right_lane_line is made up of disconnected white lines, and I could actually solve this problem by increasing the value of the max_line_gap to make the right_lane_line.
+However, if I increase max_line_gap, the rest of the model becomes more noisy.
+Thus, it is not generalizable.

 ### 3. Suggest possible improvements to your pipeline
 I would continue experimenting with the differnt parameters for hough transform.
-Maybe use some grid search to ptimi
+Maybe use some grid search to search for optimal parameters.
+Besides just tuning parameters, I'd like to explore other techniques to solve
+a) curved lane line situation (Exhibit 3)
+b) Lines with different colors (HSL/HSV Color Spaces?)

+I believe there is many more techniques including even deep learning that could be used to tackle these problems, so I'd like to explore more literature around this topic!